replicatedhq/help-center/content/docs/native/packaging-an-application/environment_variables.md

 {{< linked_headline "when" >}}

-The `when` attribte will cause an environment variable not to be injected when the template evalulates to false.
+The `when` attribute will cause an environment variable not to be injected when the template evaluates to false.
 In the above example, only one `POSTGRES_URI` variable will be set in the container, depending on the value of the `bring_own_postgres` config option.

 {{< linked_headline "is_excluded_from_support" >}}

-Having environment variables in Support Bundles can be usedul whgen troubleshooting.
+Having environment variables in Support Bundles can be useful when troubleshooting.
 However, environment variables can contain sensitive data.
 Setting `is_excluded_from_support` to `true` will exclude them from Support Bundles.
 We recommend excluding any sensitive data from support bundles.